 Note that reverse acting indication can be accomplished by either reversing the two signal points or the display value points, but not both.
 If both are reversed, then forward (normal) acting indication will occur.
-In either case, do not reverse the input signal wires.
 With this scaling procedure, both the display values and signal values are keyed in.